Volunteer in Madagascar over Winter Break

 Our Care & Conservation Project is based in the town of Andasibe.
 Your day will split between child care and conservation activities, and you will find that some overlap – for example, your group will accompany children into the national park, teaching the kids more about animals, plans, and the importance of protecting their local environment.

-For the Care aspect of your project, you will help out at a child care centre operated Projects Abroad.
+For the Care aspect of your project, you will help out at a child care centre operated by Projects Abroad.
 The centre supports children who are unable to attend school, so volunteers provide educational and emotional support here.
 You will also work at a local primary school, organizing activities such as after-school clubs and sports games for kids in the community.

 You will volunteer at a local national park for the Conservation part of the program.
 In Madagascar, the focus is on protecting indigenous plants and monitoring local species, through activities such as population studies, alien plant removal, park trail maintenance, and working with endangered plants in the nursery.
 You will also assist with local-clean-ups, and run recycling initiatives and environmental awareness campaigns with the other volunteers to help make Andasibe a greener town.